cardinalby/phpContentDisposition/README.md

 a ISO-8859-1 version of the file name is automatically generated.

-This specifies the ISO-8859-1 file name to override the automatic generation or disables the generation all together, defaults to `true`.
+This specifies the ISO-8859-1 file name to override the automatic generation or disables the generation at all.

+- `true` (_default_) will enable automatic generation if the file name is outside ISO-8859-1.
+Replaces non-ISO-8859-1 characters with '?' character.
-- A string will specify the ISO-8859-1 file name to use in place of automatic generation.
+- A **string** will specify the ISO-8859-1 file name to use in place of automatic generation.
+If it differs from `$filename`, then `$filename` option is encoded in the extended field and `$fallback` set as the fallback field, even though they are both ISO-8859-1
 - `false` will disable including a ISO-8859-1 file name and only include the Unicode version (unless the file name is already ISO-8859-1).
-- `true` will enable automatic generation if the file name is outside ISO-8859-1.
+- `null` will strictly disable including a ISO-8859-1 file name and only include the Unicode version even if file name is already ISO-8859-1.

-If the `$filename` argument is ISO-8859-1 and this option is specified and has a different value, then the `$filename` option is encoded in the extended field and this set as the fallback field, even though they are both ISO-8859-1.

 #### 🔸 `$type`
 Specifies the disposition type, defaults to `"attachment"`.
 This can also be